itsvetkov1/Sentient-Inbox/docs/classification-categories.md

 ## Standard Response Category

 ### Definition and Purpose
 The "standard_response" classification indicates emails that can be handled automatically through the system's response mechanism.
-These are straightforward meeting requests that contain all necessary information and require no additional human intervention.
+These emails have sufficient information for the system to generate appropriate responses without human intervention.

 ### Qualification Requirements
-For an email to qualify for standard response handling, it must meet all of the following criteria:
+For an email to qualify for standard response handling, it typically meets the following criteria:
+- Contains clear meeting-related content
+- Provides sufficient information for appropriate response generation
+- Presents minimal complexity or risk factors
-- Contains a clear, single meeting request
+- Has clear parameters if it's a meeting request
-- Includes all mandatory parameters:
-  - Date (clearly specified)
-  - Time (explicitly stated)
-  - Location (physical or virtual meeting space)
-- Contains no attachments
+- Contains no complex attachments requiring review
-- Presents no ambiguity in the request
-- Includes no additional complex information
-- Features no multiple meeting options or alternatives

 ### Processing Actions
 When an email is classified for standard response, the system performs these actions:
-- Generates an automatic response using the template system
-- Inserts validated parameters into the response template
+- Sends the pre-generated response from DeepseekAnalyzer
 - Stars the email for future reference
 - Marks the email as read after successful response
 - Records the processing in the weekly history

-### Parameter Handling
+### Response Types
-The system manages parameters through this process:
-- Validates each required parameter independently
-- Confirms parameter completeness before response
-- Requests missing parameters if needed
-- Awaits completion of all parameters before final confirmation
+The system may generate various types of standard responses:
+- Confirmation for complete meeting requests
+- Information requests for meetings with missing details
+- Acknowledgments for informational emails
+- Clarification requests for ambiguous content

 ## Needs Review Category

 ### Definition and Purpose
-The "needs_review" classification indicates emails that require human attention due to complexity, missing information, or special circumstances that prevent automated handling.
+The "needs_review" classification indicates emails that require human attention due to complexity, sensitive content, or other factors that prevent automated handling.
+This category ensures human oversight for appropriate situations but it's with low priority and only when unavoidable.

 ### Triggering Conditions
-An email is classified for review under any of these conditions:
+An email is classified for review under these conditions:
-- Presence of attachments (regardless of content)
-- Multiple meeting requests in single email
+- High-risk content identified during analysis
-- Complex additional information beyond meeting details
+- Complex scenarios beyond automated handling capabilities
+- Multi-party coordination requirements
-- Missing or unclear mandatory parameters
+- Financial or legal implications detected
-- Ambiguous meeting details requiring clarification
+- Complex attachments requiring human assessment
-- Combined meeting content with other important information
-- Multiple participants with different scheduling requirements
-- Complex scheduling patterns or recurring meeting requests

 ### Processing Actions
 For emails requiring review, the system:
 - Maintains unread status
-- Applies star marking
+- Applies star marking for visibility and priority
 - Preserves all attachments and original formatting
-- Does not generate automated responses
+- May generate a notification of pending review
 - Records the classification in processing history

 ### Special Handling Requirements
-The system implements specific handling for:
+The system implements specific handling for review cases:
-- Emails with attachments receive immediate "needs_review" status
-- Multiple request emails are automatically flagged for review
-- Complex content triggers review classification regardless of parameter completeness
+- Gmail starring provides visual indication for priority attention
+- Star marking ensures easy filtering and identification
+- Preservation of unread status maintains visibility in inbox
+- Response generation may include pending review notification

 ## Ignore Category